Cleveland Brown: Voice

-On June 26, 2020, amidst racial tensions in the United States, Mike Henry, who is white, announced on Twitter that he was stepping down from voicing the character after twenty-one years, stating "persons of color should play characters of color."
-Actor Wendell Pierce launched a campaign to become Henry's replacement afterwards.
-On September 25, 2020, it was announced that actor Arif Zahir, who is African-American, would replace Henry as Cleveland, starting in the show's 20th Season.
+On June 26, 2020, amidst racial tensions in the United States due to the police murder of George Floyd, Henry, who is white, announced on Twitter that he was stepping down from voicing the character after twenty-one years, stating "persons of color should play characters of color."
+Actor Wendell Pierce launched a campaign to become Henry's replacement afterward.
+On September 25, 2020, it was announced that Arif Zahir would take over as Cleveland, starting in the show's 20th season.
 Zahir had previously gained Internet popularity with voice impressions of the character.
 Speaking to Henry, who was to continue doing other voices for the show, Zahir, who was a longtime fan of both the character and the show, said: "...you created something truly special, and I promise I will do my absolute best to honor your legacy."
 To the fans he said, "I promise not to let you down."
-Prior to the 20th season premiere in 2021, Henry sent a video on Twitter saying that he was "handing the torch" onto Zahir and said a farewell message in Cleveland's voice.
+Before the 20th season premiere in 2021, Henry sent a video on Twitter saying that he was "handing the torch" to Zahir and said a farewell message in Cleveland's voice.